heremaps/here-data-sdk-cpp/README.md

 We try to develop and maintain our API in a way that preserves its compatibility with the existing applications.
 Changes in OLP SDK for C++ are greatly influenced by the Data API development.
 Data API introduces breaking changes 6 months in advance.
 Therefore, you may need to migrate to a new version of OLP SDK for C++ every half a year.

-For more information on Data API, see its [Developer Guide](https://developer.here.com/olp/documentation/data-api/data_dev_guide/index.html) and [API Reference](https://developer.here.com/olp/documentation/data-api/api-reference.html).
+For more information on Data API, see its <a href="https://developer.here.com/olp/documentation/data-api/data_dev_guide/index.html" target="_blank">Developer Guide</a> and <a href="https://developer.here.com/olp/documentation/data-api/api-reference.html" target="_blank">API Reference</a>.

 When new API is introduced in OLP SDK for C++, the old one is not deleted straight away.
 The standard deprecation time is 6 months.
 It gives you time to switch to new code.
-All of the deprecated methods, functions, and parameters are documented in the OLP SDK for C++ [API Reference](https://developer.here.com/olp/documentation/sdk-cpp/api_reference/index.html) and [changelog](CHANGELOG.md).
+All of the deprecated methods, functions, and parameters are documented in the OLP SDK for C++ <a href="https://developer.here.com/olp/documentation/sdk-cpp/api_reference/index.html" target="_blank">API Reference</a> and <a href="https://github.com/heremaps/here-olp-sdk-cpp/blob/master/CHANGELOG.md" target="_blank">changelog</a>.

 ## Supported Platforms